 - Extended time to complete degree

-Providing reasonable accommodations allows students with disabilities to have equal access to education and services at the Mayo Graduate School.
+Providing reasonable accommodations allows students with disabilities to have equal access to education and services at the Mayo Clinic Graduate School of Biomedical Sciences.
 Students with disabilities are required to meet the same academic and technical standards as their non-disabled peers, using reasonable accommodations.

 Instructors are required to provide exam accommodations to students who request it if those accommodations have been determined as necessary for the student.